Hot Thai Kitchen

 Right before you make the fried rice, fry some sunny-side up eggs (or however you like your eggs) and set them aside in a warm place.

-In a wok, heat about 1 Tbsp of a neutral flavoured oil over medium heat then add the kimchi.
+In a wok, heat about 1 tablespoon of a neutral flavoured oil over medium heat then add the kimchi.
 Fry the kimchi for 2 minutes or until it is dry and starts to brown slightly.

 Add the pork and stir-fry until it is 80% done.